 Burma is a member of OIE and follows OIE guidelines and requirements.
 The LBVD is responsible for the inspection of imported meat and poultry, meat products, eggs, and animal feed.
 The importer must be a member of the MLF, which is an association of local livestock firms, before they can import meat and meat products.
 Importers must obtain a recommendation from the Myanmar Meat Inspection Board (MMIB).
 Importers also need to obtain an IR from the LBVD, then apply for an import license from the DOT.
 In addition to the import recommendation and permit, each shipment must be accompanied by a health certificate and a declaration of the shipment's contents.
 In addition, a certificate for Hazard Analysis and Critical Control Point (HACCP) plus a GMP certificate or ISO 22000 certificate or other food safety management certificate issued by a third-party accreditation body is required.
-After shipment arrives, LBVD conducts laboratory testing on a sample.
-Market access requirements are listed at https://www.fsis.usda.gov/wps/portal/fsis/topics/international-affairs/exporting-products/export-library-requirements-by-country/Myanmar.
+After shipment arrives, the LBVD conducts laboratory testing on a sample.

 The process for receiving a recommendation from LBVD takes 7-10 days.
-The current application fee for an import recommendation is 1,500 Myanmar kyat (\$0.8) per metric ton and the inspection fee for the laboratory test is 15,000 Myanmar kyat (\$8).
-More information about standard operation procedures and regulations for importation of animals and animal products are on LBVD's official website: http://lbvd.gov.mm/en/legislations.
-LBVD is preparing a new SOP for the importation of animals, animal products, and raw feed.
+The current application fee for an import recommendation is 1,500 Myanmar kyat (\$0.8) per metric ton and the inspection fee for the laboratory test is 15,000 Myanmar kyat (\$7.14).